garnettr/YouTube-API_browserDock/README.md

 ![browser-dock-sidebyside-1](https://user-images.githubusercontent.com/28959285/128177176-99ac3ae4-32a4-418d-9b3d-ce6d53468d97.png)

-> You are able to scroll horizontally through not only your subscriptions but your videos loaded.
+> You are able to scroll horizontally through not only your subscriptions but your loaded videos.
 This makes for easy browsing when multi-tasking.